Depersonalizc/tns/README.md

 The `TcpStack` class defines a series of event handler functions which handles receiving a packet of certain type when the host is in certain state.
 Events are transitions between state and the transitions are defined in this class, including the three-way handshake and the four-way handshake.

+## Known Bugs
+1. Sending large files (>100 MB) with packet losses is unstable and connection may be lost prematurely.

+2. Simultaneous open and close of connections are not handled.

+3. The retransmission queue is not flushed before sending FIN.

 # IP